Keeping Our Destination Events "Green and Pristine"

 We welcome runners and walkers to join us in April for a chance to run or walk along the “ragged edge of the western world.”
 Because our organization understands the importance and urgency of developing ecologically and environmentally sound practices surrounding our events, we are taking steps to increase our environmental sustainability.
 Our events impact the surrounding Monterey Peninsula communities and our efforts to “reduce, re-use, and recycle” go a long way towards keeping our destination cities both “green and pristine.”

-The Big Sur International Marathon would like to thank the Offset Project for their involvement with our events.
+The Big Sur International Marathon would like to thank the Blue Strike Environmental for their involvement with our events.
 With their help, the Green Team diverted 98.4% of the total waste generated from their previous event!

 - Recycling: Bottles, can, plastic, and cardboard are recycled.
 Heat sheets, foil-lined wrappers, and performance nutrition packaging are also separated and up-cycled.
 There are no trash cans at the marathon.